RigsOfRods/rigs-of-rods/README.md

 ## Mods
 Rigs of Rods comes only with a very small selection of vehicles and terrains.
-For the best experience download additional mods from http://www.rigsofrods.com/repository/
+For the best experience download additional mods from the [Rigs of Rods mod repository](http://www.rigsofrods.com/repository/)
 If you want to get going quickly have a look at modpacks that can be found in the repository as well.

 ## Configuration files
 - Default location:
-    $user/config/*
+    ``` $user/config/* ```
 - They are created by RoRConfig on first use

 ## Command-line options

 * -map \<mapname\>
-    * loads the map on startup.
+    * loads map \<mapname\> on startup.
 Example:
         * ``` RoR.exe -map aspen ```
-    * note: do not add the .terrn extension
+    * note: do not add .terrn file format extension
 * -truck \<truckfile\>
     * loads a truck on startup.
-For example:
+Example:
         * ``` RoR.exe -map oahu -truck semi.truck ```
         * ``` RoR.exe -map oahu -truck an-12.airplane ```
 * -enter
-    * Enter selected truck by -truck on startup
+    * enter selected truck by -truck option on startup
 * -setup
-    * this shows the Ogre Settings Dialog instead of loading the settings from ogre.cfg
+    * displays OGRE3D settings dialog instead of loading settings from ogre.cfg
 * -help
-    * shows a command line argument help
+    * displays help for command line arguments

 ## Compiling
-For instructions refer to BUILDING.md
+For instructions refer to [BUILDING.md](BUILDING.md)

 ## License of Rigs of Rods